chungying/Based-Monte-Carlo-Localization-for-Mobile-Robot/README.md

 If there is any question aoubt the configuration, referring to Appendix A in HBase: The Definitive Guide

 4) Prepare a known environment map for robots.
 The format of the map is JPEG.
-Such as map.jpg
+Such as map_8590.jpg, simmap.jpg, or bigmap.jpg

-5) Pre-define the split keys of energy grid map for HBase These split key are stored in paras.sh, a shell script exporting enviromental variables.
+5) Pre-define the split keys of energy grid map for HBase These split key should be stored in paras.sh, a shell script exporting enviromental variables.
+If a new map is build, a tool, , can be used to find the split keys. eg.

 6) Upload map.jpg into HDFS
 Google "hadoop command line interface" or refer to Hadoop: The definitive guide